RNIB-MediaAndCulture/Gaming_Devkit/Devkit.md

 Text size is important, but large text with poor readability can also be a barrier to low vision players.
 Use a clear, wide font like Arial or Verdana, and avoid using ornate, cursive, narrow or otherwise difficult to read fonts.
 If a more decorative font is used, then there should be an option to revert to a simpler more readable font.

 Use both upper-case and lower-case letters where possible.
-Using only upper-case letters works well for titles or main headings, but it will have a significant negative impact on the readability on longer sections of text.
-The shape of words (i.e., when bits of letters stick up or hang down from the word) gives usable information for partially sighted people to recognise the word.
+Using only upper-case letters may look good for titles or main headings, but it will have a significant negative impact on the readability on longer sections of text.
+The shape of words (i.e. when bits of letters stick up or hang down from the word) gives usable information for partially sighted people to recognise the word.
 Block capitals have a rectangular shape which makes them harder to read.

 The contrast between text and background affects how easy it is to read.
 Avoid overlaying text on images or video without a contrasting box behind them and provide options for this background to be opaque (or make it opaque by default).
 The WCAG guidelines have a metric for colour contrast which can tell you how different two colours are.
 Allowing the player to choose the text and background colour scheme will make it more accessible to some low vision players.

 ### 6.9	Flashing, flickering and strobe light effects
 Flashing occurs when all the pixels suddenly change to white and reverts back to create a flash, the rate of where flashing occurs is stated between 3-30 Hertz (flashes per second) and in some cases up to 60 Hertz.
 This is sometimes used to simulate camera flashes or lightning and to indicate that a selection has been made in game menus, but it can induce seizures in people with epilepsy.